tanwar-abhi/Pong-Game-Code/README.md

 * First install love2d from the official love2d website.

 * To run the game use the command "love ." from the folder that contains all the files and subfiles.

+## Current Updates and work in progress {WIP}

+* So currently the game requires 2 players at all time, so its a dual player dame by default.

+* We don't always have a friend who wants to play the game with us {being lonely}, so now i am trying to figure out how to computer to play with the player.

+* Next step would be to add different computer difficulty levels to make the game more interesting and competitive for the single player.